CottenNoTail/Semantic-Segmentation-Label-Metrics/README.md

 f1_score = 2.0 * ((precision * recall) / (precision + recall))

+For the aggregated confusion matrix and report, I choose to sum up all the images to get a confusion matrix and calculate precision, recall and f1_score according to it.

 ## How to run:
 The only thing you have to do to get started is run the `Semantic_Segmentation_Label_Metrics.py`: